MicroTekAppDev/api-docs/source/includes/customer/course/_index.md

 ## Courses

-MicroTek maintains client courses with associated specifications for delivery of services on order.
+Attune maintains client courses with associated specifications for delivery of services on order.
 The course is important to ensure proper set up of the requested services.

 The following endpoints are currently available.